 Online marketing techniques can be used in an asynchronous way, meaning your audience doesn’t have to be constrained by geography.
 To meet a potential client or contact in person, you have to be able to travel and synchronize your schedules, with all of the expenses that this can entail.

 Speaking at industry events, for example, can be a powerful way to build your reputation, and is often worthwhile – but it’s also a major effort that can significantly disrupt an entire day (or multiple days).
-Giving a webinar to a similar or larger crowd, however, may take no more than an hour out of your day at the office.
+Giving a webinar to a similar or larger crowd, however, may take no more than an hour out of your day at the office or at home.

 Another advantage of this asynchronicity is that it empowers your audience to engage with your message on their own terms.
 They can learn about your expertise at their own pace through your blog or social media presence, and when they’re ready to explore your services, they know where to find you.